 Negotiate discounts

-While Airbnb prices are set by the host, negotiation is key, especially for longer stays or during the off-season.
+Getting a discount on your Airbnb can be a source for huge savings, especially for longer stays or during the off-season.
 Be polite and inquire about discounts, potentially scoring a great deal.

 Tip